shortdark/num-of-posts/post-volume-stats/readme.txt

 9. New "Date Range" page which applies a date range to the main page only, not "Category", "Tag" or "Custom Taxonomy" pages.

 == Changelog ==

+= 3.2.04 =

+* FIX: Fix to work on older versions of PHP (e.g. 5.3.3), newer versions of PHP will have been fine.

 = 3.2.03 =